dcferreira/dcferreira.github.io/content/post/2023-03-02-ai-web-app/index.md

 ```

 In the code above, the text embeddings are generated using the [`all-MiniLM-L6-v2` model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
-We could also train our own model instead of using a pre-trained model, but that can be quite some work.
+We could also train our own model instead of using a pre-trained model, but that
+would require a lot of work.
 If we can avoid it, why not?

 So at this point, we have a database and want to search it.